xl-tang3/DA-RCOT/README.md

 Deblurring: [GoPro](https://seungjunnah.github.io/Datasets/gopro.html)

 Low-light enhancement: [LOLv1](https://github.com/caiyuanhao1998/Retinexformer)
-All the datasets used in the paper can be downloaded from the following locations:

 The training data should be placed in ``` data/Train/{task_name}``` directory where ```task_name``` can be Denoise, Derain, Dehaze or any single degradation.
 After placing the training data the directory structure would be as follows: